Yes! You can use AI to fill out Form CMS-40B, Application for Enrollment in Medicare Part B

 4

-Checks that the city, state, and ZIP code in field 4 are correctly entered and correspond to the mailing address provided.
+Checks that the city, state, and ZIP code correspond accurately to the provided mailing address.

 5

-Validates that the phone number in field 5 is a 10-digit number including the area code.
+Validates that the phone number is a 10-digit number, including the area code.

 6